 Howling Woods Farm is open to visitors by appointment only.
 You may visit us by appointment on most weekends, and weekday afternoons by special request.
 Before contacting please check our upcoming events schedule to make sure we are not booked at the time you wish to visit.

 Tours last one hour.
 Things to bring include a camera and appropriate clothing.
 Only wear clothes you do not mind getting dirty should you wish to go inside the enclosure.
 If you intend to enter the enclosure, do not wear any real or imitation fur, down or 'puffy' jackets, leather, or any apparel that has dangling attachments (unless you do not mind donating it).
 Also, no loose fitting clothing that's easy to grab onto.
 Open toed footwear and heels are not allowed inside the pens.
 If you come in the winter, dress warmly as it is often very windy here.

-Children under ten (10) years of age may observe but will not be able to enter the main canine enclosure.
-They will be able to interact in the yard behind the house with certain animals, including Samson, Takoda, Sierra, Bandit and Kotori.
-Adults are responsible for the behavior of children they bring and are expected to keep them close by at all times.
-No running and/or screaming/loud noises are allowed inside the pens or yard behind the house.
+Children under ten (10) years of age may observe but will not be able to enter the canine enclosures.
+On weekdays only children 13 years and older may enter pens.
+Adults are responsible for the behavior of thier children and are expected to keep them close by at all times.
+No running and/or screaming/loud noises are allowed inside the pens.
 Adults entering the enclosure must sign a hold harmless release agreement.
 Anyone under 18 years of age must have a parent or legal guardian present to sign a release on their behalf.

 Upon arrival, do not park in driveway.
 Instead, pull over to the left and drive to the grass lot to park.